RockieStar-Inc/drizzle-studio-gateway-cloudflare-tunnel/README.md

 ## Troubleshooting

 - Check logs: `docker-compose logs -f`
-- Verify tunnel token is correct in `.env` file
+- If using permanent tunnel, verify token is correct in `.env` file
 - Ensure database files are accessible in the `data/` directory
-- Check Cloudflare tunnel configuration in Zero Trust dashboard
+- Check Cloudflare tunnel configuration in Zero Trust dashboard (for permanent tunnels)
-- If Cloudflare token is not set, only the Gateway will start (accessible via localhost)
+- If no token is set, look for the temporary `*.trycloudflare.com` URL in the logs